vda-lab/vda-lab.github.io/sdm.md

 ### Practical information

-**Software** used throughout the lectures and in the practical session is `sqlite`.
-We'll use the command line interface, as well as the graphical user interface "DB Browser for SQLite" which you can find at [http://sqlitebrowser.org](http://sqlitebrowser.org).
+**Software** used throughout the lectures and in the practical session are sqlite and ArangoDB.
+For sqlite we'll use the command line interface, as well as the graphical user interface "DB Browser for SQLite" which you can find at [http://sqlitebrowser.org](http://sqlitebrowser.org).
+ArangoDB can be downloaded from [www.arangodb.com](www.arangodb.com) to be installed on your own computer, although there is also a server running at UHasselt in case you have difficulties to do so.

 The 3 **homework assignments** should be performed _individually_ and _after each lecture_.